-4.4 DIPLOMA OF CHRISTIAN STUDIES
+DIPLOMA AND GRADUATE DIPLOMA OF CHRISTIAN STUDIES

-CLTC recognises that many people hold diplomas and degrees in other fields of study apart from theology and would like to study theology with a view to applying Christian principles in the secular workplace or to qualify for higher theological degrees such as BTh.
-The Diploma of Christian Studies and Graduate Diploma of Christian Studies are awards offered to those who have successfully studied at diploma or degree level in areas other than theology at an accredited institution.
+CLTC recognises that many people hold diplomas and degrees in other fields of study apart from theology and would like to study theology with a view to applying Christian principles in the secular workplace or to qualify for higher theological degrees such as BTh and MTh.
+The Diploma of Christian Studies and Graduate Diploma of Christian Studies are awards offered to those who have successfully studied at diploma or degree level at an accredited institution.